ITensor/ITensorMPOConstruction.jl/README.md

 ITensorMPOConstruction is not designed to construct approximate compressed MPOs.
 If this is your workflow, use ITensorMPOConstruction to construct the exact MPO and call `ITensorMPS.truncate!`.

+All runtimes below are taken from a single sample on a 2021 MacBook Pro with the M1 Max CPU and 32GB of memory.

 ## Installation

 The package is currently not registered.
 Please install with the commands:
 ```julia
 julia> using Pkg; Pkg.add(url="https://github.com/ITensor/ITensorMPOConstruction.jl.git")
 ```

+## Citing

+If you use this library in your research, please cite the following preprint: https://doi.org/10.48550/arXiv.2506.07441

 ## Constraints